tools4BCI/SignalServer/doc/user_manual/source/introduction.rst

 ============

 The TOBI signal server describes a programm using TiA (TOBI interface A) to acquire and distribute raw biosignals.
-Implementation was done using C++, static and shared library packages are available for Debian based systems (32bit and 64 bit), Microsoft Windows Xp and Windows 7.
+Implementation was done using C++, static and shared library packages are available for Debian based systems (32bit and 64 bit), Microsoft Windows Xp, and Windows 7.

 Supported hardware